PART ONE

 down its sinuous length, the painted red eyes that stared skyward, even

 the grain of the wood.
-His eyesight had always been keen, but this seemed impossible.
+His eyesight had always been keen, but this was impossible.

 It took him a moment to realize that the staff looked like a giant adder.